-NJSO's participation in the multiemployer plan for the years ended March 31, 2015 and 2014, is outlined in the following table.
+NJSO's participation in the multiemployer plan for the years ended March 31, 2016 and 2015, is outlined in the following table.
 The "EIN/Pension Plan Number" column provides the Employer Identification Number ("EIN") and the three-digit plan number, if applicable.
-The most recent "Pension Protection Act" (PPA) zone status available is for the year beginning April 1, 2015.
+The most recent "Pension Protection Act" zone status available is for the year beginning April 1, 2016.
 Among other factors, plans in the red zone are generally less than 65% funded or projected to have a deficit in their funding standard account within 4 years, plans in the yellow zone are less than 80% funded, and plans in the green zone are at least 80% funded.
 The "RP Implemented" column indicates plans for which a rehabilitation plan ("RP") is either pending or has been implemented.
 The last column lists the expiration date of the participation agreement to which plan contributions are subject.

-EIN/ Pension Plan Prote sion ection Zone Rehabilitation Plan ions for the Ended Surcharge Expiration Date of Participation Pension Fund Number 2015 2014 Implemented 2015 2014 Imposed Agreement American Federation of Musicians and Employers' Pension Fund 51- 6120204- 001 Red Red Yes \$384,899 \$402,869 None None
+EIN/ Pension Plan Pension Protection Act Zone Rehabilitation Plan Contributions for the Year Ended Surcharge Expiration Date of Participation Pension Fund Number 2016 2015 Implemented 2016 2015 Imposed Agreement American Federation of Musicians and Employers' Pension Fund 51- 6120204- 001 Red Red Yes \$423,376 \$384,899 N/A N/A

-The information for this fund was obtained from the Form 5500 filed for the Plan's year-end at March 31, 2015, and the notes to the March 31, 2015, consolidated financial statements.
+The information for this fund was obtained from the Form 5500 filed for the Plan's year-end at March 31, 2016 and 2015, and the notes to the March 31, 2016 and 2015, consolidated financial statements.